respanyu/ef-e2e/README.md

   - URL pattern validation for business details pages
   - Browser back navigation returns to home page
 - **Expected Results**: Successful navigation, content validation, and return navigation

+### Business Details Page Validation Test (`test:businessDetailsPageValidation`)

+- **Purpose**: Validates that all elements on the business details page load perfectly after clicking on a business listing from the home page
+- **URL**: `https://ethiofind.com/` (starts on home page, then navigates to business details)
+- **Test Cases**:
+  - Home page loads with business listings displayed
+  - Clicking on first business listing navigates to details page
+  - Main content container loads with proper structure
+  - Business title displays correctly
+  - Breadcrumb navigation is present
+  - Business details (City, Email, Phone, Address) are displayed
+  - Products and Services section with tags loads properly
+  - Website link is functional
+  - Business description is present
+  - Claim business link is available
+  - Business logo image loads successfully
+  - Contact form with all required fields (subject, message, submit) is present
+  - Similar businesses section displays recommended businesses
+  - All page elements are visible and properly formatted
+- **Expected Results**: Complete business details page loads with all content elements properly displayed and functional after navigation from home page

+### Login Then Contact Business Test (`test:loginThenContactBusiness`)

+- **Purpose**: Validates the complete user journey of logging in and contacting a business through their details page form
+- **URL**: `https://ethiofind.com/user/login` (starts with login, then navigates to home and business details)
+- **Test Cases**:
+  - User successfully logs in with valid credentials
+  - Home page loads with business listings after authentication
+  - Clicking on business listing navigates to details page
+  - Contact form is present on business details page
+  - Subject field accepts input and is filled correctly
+  - Message field accepts input and is filled with inquiry text
+  - Contact form submits successfully
+  - Success or error messages are displayed appropriately
+  - Form submission works for authenticated users
+- **Expected Results**: Authenticated user can successfully submit business inquiries through the contact form on business details pages

 ### Category Navigation Test (`test:categoryNavigation`)